implse/Bit_Manipulation/README.md

 ### RIGHT BIT SHIFT

-Shift the binary digits by n, pad 0's on the left.
+Shift the binary digits by `n`, pad `0`'s on the left.

-Each shift is a divide by 2 with round towards negative infinity.
+Each shift is a divide by `2` with round towards negative infinity.

 ```
 128| 64| 32| 16| 8 | 4 | 2 | 1 |